xw04/Weather-Forecasting-Comparative-Time-Series-Analysis/README.md

 | **Prophet** | 1.71 | 1.28 | 5.11% |
 | **SARIMA** | 3.30 | 2.63 | 9.91% |

-**Key Finding:** The **SARIMA** model provided the lowest prediction error across all metrics (RMSE, MAE, and MAPE), making it the superior model for forecasting future temperature values in this dataset.

 ## 🔍 Model Diagnostics & Validation
 To ensure the models were not just "guessing" but actually learning the data structure, I performed extensive residual analysis:
 - **Ljung-Box Test:** Confirmed no remaining autocorrelation in the residuals.